flowjs/ngx-flow/README.md

 [https://stackblitz.com/edit/ngx-flow-example](https://stackblitz.com/edit/ngx-flow-example)

-You can also find example source code in the `src` folder.
+You can also find example source code in the `projects/ngx-flow-demo` folder.

 ## Roadmap